 I have seen many of these programmers sold as parts and missing the USB Adapter.
 BPM Microsystems don’t list this part available for sale.
 So I am Creating an open source one based on the same CY7C68013A and the 24C64 from my probing its very simple and using info from the data sheet. its a Small Board so will be cheap the most expensive part is the MCU about $10.00.

-I did find a open source USB Adapter project based on the MCU it seems to be almost identical to this hardware except for the target connector and a few passives.
+I did find a Open Source BPM Microsystms USB WWAVUSBEPP Adapter project based on the CY7C68013A-56 MCU it seems to be almost identical to the the development board hardware except for the target connector and a few passives.

 Tip on reassembly place the 4 center screws in the unit before screwing down the standoffs keeps holes aligned.